 Customer Events

 We offer free Webinars introducing you to new products and services and presenting ideas on optimal use of the applications for your industry.
-(Product-specific) We also participate in and host in person regional events allowing you to network with fellow customers and interact with Aptean product experts.

 Aptean Contact

 Your Aptean Contact (Customer Success Manager / Account Manager) is responsible for ensuring your success and satisfaction with our products.
 They can help you stay up-to-date with new products, services, and opportunities, as well as help you plan upgrades, migrations, and other projects.